Last Update: November 18, 2024

 NordicTrack Commercial 1750 Treadmill

-It is hard to classify any treadmill as quiet, but the 1750 is close.
+It’s hard to classify any treadmill as quiet, but the 1750 is close.
 The incline motor is one of the quietest, requiring you to look down at times to verify that it is, in fact, moving.
-The speed adjustments are also fluid.
+The speed adjustments are fast.
 If you prefer a hands-free workout, iFIT can do it by learning your current fitness level and adjusting accordingly.
-Running is never effortless, but it gets as close as it can on the NordicTrack Commercial 1750.

 + PROS